EDS Capstone/Cornerstone Adjunct Faculty

 Mines takes into consideration a combination of candidate’s education, training and experience as well as the position’s scope and complexity, the discretion and latitude required in the role, work location, and external market and internal value when determining a salary level for potential new employees.

-The Engineering, Design, and Society (EDS) department at the Colorado School of Mines invites applications for a part-time position as a Project Advisor in the Capstone Design Program (Senior Design) and/or in the Cornerstone Design Program (Design I).
+The Engineering, Design, and Society (EDS) division at the Colorado School of Mines invites applications for a part-time position as a Project Advisor in the Capstone Design Program (Senior Design) and/or in the Cornerstone Design Program (Design I).
 Both adjunct faculty positions provide project oversight to student teams in a real-world application of technical problems.

 Capstone (Senior Design)